noakishere/cart-315/process/journal.md

 ## Design Journal: Prototyping Stage 4

 Some programming was done for First person controller scripts of the game itself.
-Ready to implement the weapons and some level design for the final prototype next week. :P
+Ready to implement the weapons and some level design for the final prototype next week. :P no further reiterations on the design itself are done until we have something tangible to test in the next few days.